-Our full programme, contained a roster of 16 expert speakers delivering sessions at the lean event.
+We're pleased to announce our full programme, with a roster of 16 expert speakers delivering sessions at the lean event.

-the lean event also featured exclusive, hands-on workshops held the day before the conference on 26th April.
+the lean event will also feature exclusive, hands-on workshops held the day before the conference on 26th April.

 How much should you invest to truly delight your customers?
 When you focus on removing frustration you end up with a product that just satisfies.
 Moving past that to delight means changing your whole approach.

 Learn how to use the Kano model to help you prune features, locate missed customer expectations, and identify innovative ways to add the value that delights customers.
 Helping you to build a strategy that solves real problems, not just adds new features.close